Aubay-Data-AI/calista/docs/getting_started.rst

     98  FR6634213649058126775820977                True         lucie.allard@gmail.com                 True
     99                         None               False     alexandria.petit@yahoo.com                 True

-* If you want to retrieve the data not validating your rule for some further analysis, it is possible.
+* If you want to retrieve the data not validating your rule for some further analysis, it is possible:

 .. code-block:: python